Skip to content

 Ctrack platform dashboard

-Managing operations across multiple systems creates gaps in visibility.
-Ctrack integrates data from across your heavy vehicle operations into one dashboard to help ensure everyone meets their obligations.
+Managing fleet operations across multiple systems leaves gaps in visibility.
+Ctrack pulls data from across your operations into one dashboard, so every party can see and act on its obligations under the HVNL.

 Unified Dashboard

-The platform combines GPS tracking, driver work diaries, maintenance schedules, and safety events in one view -- giving parties in the supply chain full visibility over heavy vehicle safety.
+The platform combines GPS tracking, driver work diaries, maintenance schedules, and safety events in one view, giving every party full visibility over the safety of their heavy vehicles.

 EWD Integration

-Integration with certified Electronic Work Diary providers gives you precise fatigue tracking while maintaining regulatory alignment across your transport chain.
+Integration with certified Electronic Work Diary providers gives you precise fatigue tracking and helps ensure drivers stay within their hours across the transport chain, with no change to your existing road transport workflows.

 Real-Time Alerts